chunga7879/AnimatedGifDSL/milestones.md

   - (Potentially?)
 Colours:
     - Stores r, g, b values
   - (Potentially?)
 Vectors:
-    - Stores x, y, z values
+    - Stores x, y values
 - All variables/functions are case insensitive
 - Variables are global scoped and can be accessed anywhere(?)
   - Parameters are function scoped
 - Indents indicate function parameters and functions inside of if/loop/defines
+- Shortcut: If a function returns a value, and you insert a variable into the target.
+You can omit the `AS [variable]` to assign the return value to the same variable. (e.g. `FUNCTION var1` is equivalent to `FUNCTION var1 AS var1`)

 #### File System
 Load - Create an image variable from a image file